dbirman/volcanoes/content/post/2022_04_02_mcloughlin.md

 ![map of mcloughlin](/static/maps/mcloughlin.png)

-McLoughlin is a beautiful mountain near the border of California and Oregon with the classical cone shape of a stratovolcano, meaning that it has been built up by successive eruptions over many years.
+M'laiksini Yaina is a beautiful mountain near the border of California and Oregon with the classical cone shape of a stratovolcano, meaning that it has been built up by successive eruptions over many years.
 Driving around the area it pops into view occasionally as you turn corners or pass a lake and anybody who has driven the I5 corridor through Medford has seen it in the distance.
-McLoughlin also happens to be fairly isolated, so it's lucky that Allison and I have a friend from Cornell who lives just twenty miles away who lent me her house for the weekend.
-Climbing McLoughlin in the winter is a +4400' ascent over about 5 miles.
+This volcano also happens to be fairly isolated, so it's lucky that Allison and I have a friend from Cornell who lives just twenty miles away who lent me her house for the weekend.
+Climbing M'laiksini Yaina in winter (from the wrong trailhead) is a +4400' ascent over about 5 miles.

 ## Vesper Meadow

 After getting off of Shasta I drove straight to Ashland in Oregon and met up with Jeanine, who was lending me the keys to her place at Vesper Meadow.
 Jeanine is leading a meadow restoration and education program, which you can check out on the [Vesper Meadow](https://www.vespermeadow.org/) website.
-McLoughlin is super visible from the Meadow (there's a picture on the website) and very much inspiring to look at in the morning!
+M'laiksini Yaina is super visible from the Meadow (there's a picture on the website) and very much inspiring to look at in the morning!

 ![img1](/static/mcloughlin/IMG_0504.png)